 How closely do fleas resemble bed bugs?

-These two creatures are similar in the most noticeable way: the fact that they will both bite you and suck your blood.
+These two creatures are similar in the most noticeable way: they will bite you and suck your blood.

-If you start getting bitten at night and have a pet, fleas are probably the culprit.
-And if they’re biting you, there’s a good chance that things have gotten past the flea collar stage and you may want to call in a pest control company to pinpoint the source of your infestation and implement treatment measures both inside your home and out in your yard.
+Fleas are probably the culprit if you start getting bitten at night and have a pet.
+And if they’re biting you, there’s a good chance that things have gotten past the flea collar stage, and you may want to call in a pest control company to pinpoint the source of your infestation and implement treatment measures both inside your home and out in your yard.

 Bugs Mistaken For Bed Bugs: Questions To Ask Yourself

-Still having trouble deciding what you’ve been seeing?
-When determining whether the intruder was a bed bug or not, you may want to ask yourself a series of questions.
+You are still, having trouble deciding what you’ve been seeing?
+When determining whether the intruder was a bed bug, you may want to ask yourself a series of questions.

 Did The Bug Bite?